Texis Cartel

-The Texis Cartel (Cártel de Texis) was a Salvadoran criminal organization which specialized in drug trafficking operations.
-The cartel transported drugs manufactured by Colombian drug cartels through northern El Salvador towards North America.
+The Texis Cartel (Cártel de Texis) is a Salvadoran criminal organization which specializes in drug trafficking operations.
+As of 2017, the cartel transports drugs manufactured by Colombian drug cartels through northern El Salvador towards North America.
 The Texis Cartel was allegedly founded in the 1990s by businessman José Adán Salazar Umaña (known by his alias "Chepe Diablo"), politician Juan Umaña Samayoa, and businessman Roberto Herrera.
-The cartel bribed Salvadoran law enforcement officers and judicial officials to help its leaders evade identification by Salvadoran authorities.
+The cartel allegedly bribes Salvadoran law enforcement officers and judicial officials to help its leaders evade identification by Salvadoran authorities.

-Herrera was arrested in 2013 and sentenced to 3 years imprisonment in 2015 for his role in the Texis Cartel.
-Salvadoran authorities effectively dismantled the Texis Cartel in 2018 after it arrested several of its alleged leaders, including Salazar Umaña and Umaña Samayoa.
-In 2021, a Salvadoran court found both Salazar Umaña and Umaña Samayoa not guilty of money laundering relating to the Salvadoran government's investigation into the Texis Cartel; both were released.
+Herrera was arrested in 2013 and sentenced to three years imprisonment in 2015 for his role in the Texis Cartel.
+The Texis Cartel ended during the 2010s following the arrests of several of its alleged leaders, including Salazar Umaña and Umaña Samayoa.
+In 2021, a Salvadoran court found both Salazar Umaña and Umaña Samayoa not guilty of money laundering relating to the Salvadoran government's investigation into the Texis Cartel; both were released, and the case was declared res judicata.

 History

 Establishment

-The Texis Cartel was established in the 1990s in El Salvador.
+According to the organized crime-focused think tank InSight Crime, the Texis Cartel was established before the 1990s in El Salvador.
 The cartel was allegedly founded by José Adán Salazar Umaña (known by his alias "Chepe Diablo") (a businessman who was the then-president of the First Division of Football of El Salvador), Juan Umaña Samayoa (the then-mayor of Metapán), and Roberto Herrera (a businessman).
-The Texis Cartel trafficked drugs from Honduras, through northern El Salvador, and to Guatemala.
+The Texis Cartel allegedly trafficked drugs from Honduras, through northern El Salvador, and to Guatemala.
 Salazar allegedly used his various businesses to money launder.
-The cartel also allegedly received further support from Armando Portillo Portillo (the then-mayor of Texistepeque), Reynaldo Cardoza (a deputy of the Legislative Assembly of El Salvador from Chalatenango), and Óscar Ortiz, the then-mayor of Santa Tecla and future vice president of El Salvador.
+The cartel also allegedly received further support from Armando Portillo Portillo (the then-mayor of Texistepeque), Reynaldo Cardoza (a legislator of the Legislative Assembly of El Salvador from Chalatenango), and Óscar Ortiz, the then-mayor of Santa Tecla and future vice president of El Salvador.